virtualms/whereToGo/README.md

   <img src="https://user-images.githubusercontent.com/50915778/119223345-2973a580-baf9-11eb-947d-940af23bbe0c.png">
 </p>

 The obtained dataset was also extended using data augmentation through OpenCV filters.
 It is composed of Training, Validation, Test in 70-15-15 proportion and provided of YOLO compliant labels.
-You can find the script used to build the dataset and more information on the directory `scripts`.
+You can find the scripts used to build the dataset and more information on the directory `scripts`.
 The structure is how it follows, with label `door` and label `handle` balanced:

 Data Augmentation | Total size | Train | Validation | Test
 -------------- | ---------- | ----- | ---------- | ----